vanbumi/CodeJournal/JavaScript/JS - Tutorial.md

 This is different from algebra.
 The following does not make sense in algebra:

 	x = x + 5

+In JavaScript, however, it makes perfect sense: it assigns the value of x + 5 to x.

+(It calculates the value of x + 5 and puts the result into x.
+The value of x is incremented by 5.)

+> The "equal to" operator is written like == in JavaScript.

 #### JavaScript Data Types